Dina Asher-Smith sets the pace in Manchester

 The 25-year-old clocked 11.28 seconds to win the opening 100m heat at the Manchester Regional Arena.

-The European 100 and 200 metres champion eased into Saturday’s semi-final, with the Championships doubling at the Olympic trials ahead of the Games next month.
+The European 100 and 200 metres champion eased into Saturday’s semi-final, with the Championships doubling as the Olympic trials ahead of the Games next month.

 “I always believed it (Tokyo) was going to happen so it’s been quite easy to stay motivated.
 That goal never changes.”